 Notes of a Conscientious Objector

 After a whole lot of soul-searching I did file for “conscientious objector” status during the Vietnam War.
 I was very torn about doing so.
 In my heart of hearts, I knew that if it were a generation earlier I would, like my father before me, have gone to war against the Nazi’s and fascism.
+I was not a pacifist.
 But I believed the Vietnam War was a terrible mistake, morally wrong and sustained by lies.

 These days I agonize about the American Culture Wars.
 Regrettably, there is no official way to file for “conscientious objector” status.
 In fact, it seems that these days everything is framed, immediately, inexorably, to the culture wars narrative.
 I had hoped that in the Biden dispensation there might be less of this.